SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 # Messaging Protocol

 AoE2's game structure has always been a little bit messy for today's standards, with units cramped into .slp files and cracks and flaws in the game engine that become more apparent with every expansion.
 But what about the old network protocol?
 Can something that works with a 28.8 modem be messy too?
 Well, the answer is yes but explaining every detail is kind of complicated.
-For that reason, I will focus on analyzing just the chat protocol because it actually is the most understandable aspect of the multiplayer network communication and I doubt anybody wants to read boring details about syncing game states and such (otherwise, let me know!).
-So, here we go!
+For that reason, we will focus on analyzing just the chat protocol because it actually is the most understandable aspect of the multiplayer network communication.

 ## Test Setup